pyroxenes/pyroxenes.github.io/about.md

 title: About
 permalink: /about/
 ---
-recent stats/econ grad interested in how data science can be applied in public policy, environmental issues, and sports.

 currently a fan of:
   * OCR's potential to speed up menial tasks in the financial sector